 Cinnamon oil is also a powerful antiseptic and is great for oily complexions.

-Aromatherapy Properties: Cinnamon is a physical and emotional stimulant that is also relaxing, helps reduce depression and anxiety.
+Aromatherapy Properties: Cinnamon is a physical and emotional stimulant that is also relaxing, and helps reduce depression and anxiety.
 Researchers found that just having the aroma in the room reduces drowsiness, irritability, and the pain and frequency of headaches.
-Many people love the aroma of cinnamon and in one study, it helped the participants concentrate and perform better on mental work.
+Many people love the aroma of cinnamon.
+In one study, it helped the participants concentrate and perform better in mental work.
 A drop or two (remember it is very strong) in some warm water or a diffuser will scent your home and create a nice inviting atmosphere.

 Cinnamon vs Cassia

 While there are hundreds of cinnamon species around the world, there are mainly two we find in our markets.

 Cinnamomum verum - its Latin translation means from "true Cinnamon."
 It is also known by an older botanical name Cinnamomum zeylanicum, which means Ceylon Cinnamon.
 This Cinnamon originally came from Sri Lanka, which was called Ceylon during British Colonialism.

 - Cinnamomum aromaticum, also known as Cinnamomum cassia, Chinese Cinnamon, or simply Cassia, originated in southern China.